In Part One of this post, I shared the first two mobility myths with you. They covered foam rolling and self massage tools, as well as stretching.

 While you might think you’re just unlucky in the genetics department for mobility, you’re actually not likely at your genetic endpoint yet, and here’s why –

-Your nervous system sets your “current mobility” (your range of motion you have within your control, read: not flexibility, which is passive) much lower than your maximum.
+Your nervous system sets your “current mobility” (your range of motion you have within your control) much lower than your maximum.
 It’s as if it’s a well-meaning, but overbearing mother who helicopters around her child keeping them “safe” from everything.

 This happens via the stretch reflex, which you experience as a tightening sensation when your nervous system senses that you’re exceeding your normal range.
 And that’s a totally fair thing for your body to do, because without it, you’d injure yourself all of the time.